Part of our Databases MCP category.

 Vector databases are the infrastructure backbone of RAG — retrieval-augmented generation — which is how most production AI applications ground their responses in real data.
 Having MCP access to your vector store means your coding agent can build, populate, query, and tune RAG pipelines without you writing boilerplate embedding code.

 The stdio-only transport is also a strategic miss.
 The MCP ecosystem is clearly moving toward remote servers with OAuth — Chroma Cloud already has the authentication infrastructure for this.
-A hosted MCP server at something like mcp.trychroma.com would be a natural evolution, and the open feature request for HTTP transport suggests the community wants it.
+A hosted MCP server at something like mcp.trychroma.com would be a natural evolution, and the open feature request for HTTP transport (issue #44) has been waiting since July 2025.

-Still, for local RAG development — prototyping, experimenting with embeddings, building knowledge bases — Chroma MCP is the best tool available.
+For local RAG development — prototyping, experimenting with embeddings, building knowledge bases — Chroma MCP still functions.
 The four deployment modes mean you can start in-memory and scale to cloud without changing your MCP configuration beyond a few flags.
-That’s a genuinely good developer experience.
+But the unpatched SQL injection means you should not expose this server to untrusted input or documents from unknown sources until it’s addressed.

-Skip this if: You need remote MCP transport for team access, you’re already invested in Qdrant or Pinecone, or your stack is Node.js-only and you don’t want a Python dependency.
+Skip this if: You need remote MCP transport for team access, you need GoogleGemini embeddings, security is a priority, you’re already invested in Qdrant or Pinecone, or your stack is Node.js-only and you don’t want a Python dependency.